eloygarcia/RadboudCompression/Readme.md

 We are trying a code based on the [cgal library](https://www.cgal.org/) to directly transform itk images into 3D meshes.

 The FE compression is performed using [NiftySim v.2.5.1](https://sourceforge.net/projects/niftysim/).
-This is the most important but the most outdated part.
+> :warning: This is the most important but the most outdated part.

 ### Current situation